Installing and Managing Apps¶

 Adding Third Party Apps¶

-Click the app name to view a description of the app and any of the app settings in the Application View field.
+To understand what an application does, you can click the app name to view a description of the app and any of the app settings in the Application View field.
 Clicking the Enable button will enable the app.
 If the app is not part of the ownCloud installation, it will be downloaded from the app store, installed and enabled.

 Sometimes the installation of a third-party app fails silently, possibly because 'appcodechecker' => true, is enabled in config.php.
 When appcodechecker is enabled it checks if third-party apps are using the private API, rather than the public API.
 If they are then they will not be installed.